-PA 11 is an extreme performance material that is sustainably sourced, recyclable and 100% biobased.
+PA 11 is a sustainably sourced extreme-performance material.
 It meets USP Class VI requirements for natural classification and uses intelligent supply chain management due to its short production cycle.

-It outperforms crude oil-based polymers in every way, from its increased ductility, elasticity, fatigue resistance, and impact resistance.
-Even at low temperatures, it performs much better than its oil-based counterparts.
+It outperforms fossil-fuel-based polymers from its increased ductility, elasticity, fatigue resistance, and impact resistance.
+Even at low temperatures, it performs much better than its fossil-fuel-based counterparts.

-PA 11 offers a unique plant-based supply chain, from plant to polymer to product.
 The castor is grown in India under a sustainable farming initiative, Pragati, which is incidentally the Hindi word for progress.
-Turning the castor oil into a bio-based polymer happens in France at Arkema’s factory, and the product itself is 3d-printed in Belgium at Materialise.
+The castor oil is turned into a plant-based polymer in France at Arkema’s factory, and the product is 3D printed in Europe by Materialise 3D.

-For instance, every ton of plant-based carbon used instead of geological carbon is equivalent to removing one car from the road for a whole year.
-Also, plant-based polymers are 20% lighter than geological carbon, which reduces the energy used in the transportation and supply chain of the material and its products.
-And if those materials are used selectively with a manufacturing process such as 3d-printing, you can drastically reduce waste and harmful overproduction practices to reduce the carbon output further.
+Plant-based polymers are 20% lighter than fossil-fuel-based polymers, reducing the energy used in the transportation and supply chain of the material and its products.
+And if those materials are used selectively with a manufacturing process such as 3D printing, you can reduce waste and harmful overproduction practices to reduce carbon output further.

 The Pragati project